Bulk Disable or Re-Enable Devices

 Device disabling does the following...

-• Signs out any user on the device and takes them to the device disabled page.
-This page above informs anyone using the device that it’s disabled and has return instructions that you can customize for your domain.
+• Signs out any user on the device and redirects them to the device-disabled page.
+The page above informs anyone using the device that it’s disabled and includes return instructions you can customize for your domain.

-• Once the disabled page is displayed, a user cannot sign in to the device, and it will stay in a disabled state until an admin re-enables or deprovisions the device.
+• Once the device is disabled, a user cannot sign in, and it remains disabled until an admin re-enables or deprovisions it.

-• Returns licenses associated with the device(s) to the license pool while it remains in a disabled state.
+• Returns licenses associated with the device(s) to the license pool while the device (s) remain disabled.

 • Removes the serial number from the default Provisioned view.
 To see the device in your Admin console, select Disabled from the filter.